expipiplus1/update-nix-fetchgit/readme.md

 ## Under development

-This is currently set to always read from `test.nix` and write to `test2.nix`.

 The splicing is really dumb, it'll probably do bad things if whatever's being replaced bythe splice isn't the same length.